jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 Because of this strong claim, it may be tempting to think that Naur isn't exactly being clear with this claim.
 Perhaps the second quote is all Naur was getting out; maybe we need more than rules to express the theory, we also need metaphors and all the beauty natural language offers.
 But Naur makes certain he is not misunderstood, by continually repeating this claim throughout the essay.

 Given its counter-intuitive nature, it isn't surprising that people seek to weaken this thesis.
 Unfortunately it isn't clear how one could abandon this claim without also abandoning Naur's larger project.
 The incommunicability of theory is a necessary consequence of Naur's notion of theory.
-After exploring the philosophical background Naur cites and assumes, we shall return to this claim.

 #### Social Aspects of Programming